Peggypei98/Interactive-Lab-Hub/Lab 1/README.md

 __Are there things that seemed better on paper than acted out?__

 The things that seemed better on paper that acted out were that I could find many drawbacks in my previous paperwork and try to improve it.
-For instance, I initially used a small iron box as the detector accessory, which was a little bit too heavy to wear.
-Thus, I considered the weight of the accessory in my paper study.
+For instance, I initially used my cellphone as the indicator, which was a little bit too heavy to keep on windows.
+Thus, I would put the weight of the device as a consideration in my following study.

 __Are there new ideas that occur to you or your collaborators that come up from the acting?__

-The new ideas that occurred to me from the actions are that I can try to make the detector accessory connect to all the 3C devices in the space.
-Furthermore, I can also put UV light detection into my design since there might be some interference if there are windows in the room.
+The new ideas that occurred to me from the actions are that I can try to make my device connect to all the 3C devices in the space.
+Furthermore, I can also put other thermo measurment into my design, such as shower water and fridge.

 ## Part C. Prototype the device